-Informal leadership emergence was measured in an assessment process during basic military training (about 10 weeks after the day of enlistment in the army).
-Participants in basic training were asked to indicate who in the group has the potential to be a leader in a peer review questionnaire (also known as a sociometric).
-The number of selected leaders depended on the number of group members, to allow similar chances to be selected in as a leader in big groups.
-The score ranged on a scale of 0-100 and expressed the percentage of the group that marked the participant as suitable to be a leader.
+Informal leadership emergence

+This dimension was measured in an assessment process during basic military training (about 10 weeks after enlistment).
+Participants in basic training were asked to indicate who in the group had the potential to be a leader in a peer review questionnaire (also known as a sociometric questionnaire).
+To account for differences in group sizes, the number of selected leaders depended on the number of group members.
+The score ranged on a scale of 0–100 representing the percentage of the group that indicated the participant as suitable to be a leader.
 A score of 0 means that the participant was not selected, whereas a score of 100 means that all group members chose the same participant (Kalish & Luria, 2016; Luria et al., 2014, 2019b).
-In the current study the range was from 0 to 95 (M = 17.79, SD = 23.433).
+In the current study, the range was from 0–95 (M = 17.79, SD = 23.433).

 Results